iiab/iiab-admin-console/roles/console/files/help/ContentMenus.rst

 The options on this menu allow you to create and edit menus for the user to navigate Internet-in-a-Box Content.
 In most cases this will be the home page of the server.

-The links on the home page menu will be automatically added for services selected when Internet-in-a-Box Content is installed.
+The links on the home page menu will be automatically added for services selected when Internet-in-a-Box is installed.
 Links will also be added when content is added from Kiwix or from OER2Go.

 Edit Content Menus
 ------------------